Ring-fencing and Halifax

-The new rules mean large UK banks must separate personal banking services such as current and savings accounts, from risks in other parts of the business, like investment banking.
+The rules mean large UK banks must separate personal banking services such as current and savings accounts, from risks in other parts of the business, like investment banking.
 This is called “ring-fencing”.
-Banks are taking different approaches to how they are implementing these rules and are making changes now, to complete them by 1 January 2019.
+Banks took different approaches to how they implemented these rules which came into effect on 1st January 2019.

 What ring-fencing means for Halifax customers

-The majority of our personal banking services are not affected and most customers will not see any changes.
-Your bank account details will stay the same and you can carry on banking as you do now.
-We will write to any customers who are affected explaining what the changes mean for them.
+The majority of our personal banking services were not affected and most customers did not see any changes.
+Your bank account details will have stayed the same.

-Eligible deposits will continue to be protected by the Financial Services Compensation Scheme (FSCS).
-You can find more about the FSCS at www.fscs.org.uk
+Eligible deposits continue to be protected by the Financial Services Compensation Scheme (FSCS).
+You can find more about the FSCS at www.fscs.org.uk.

-Some of the ring-fencing changes are made by a formal Court process
+Some of the ring-fencing changes were made by a formal Court process

 The Court process is called the Ring-Fencing Transfer Scheme (RFTS).
-Following the Court approving the RFTS on 12 April 2018, Lloyds Banking Group is on track to comply with the legislation in advance of the 1 January 2019 deadline.
+Following the Court approving the RFTS on 12th April 2018, Lloyds Banking Group complied with the legislation which came into effect on 1st January 2019.
 You’ll find full details about the RFTS and the Court process, on the Lloyds Banking Group website.